How do I read my electricity meter?

 - prepayment meters.

-How to read a standard electricity meter (or an electric-mechanical meter)
+2. How do I read a standard electricity meter (or an electric-mechanical meter)?

 This is the most common type of electricity meter in Ireland and uses a mechanical display to show your readings.